rperce/JavaImp.vim/README.md

         \ 'com\..*'
         \ ]

-Next come the Middle Imports Statements.
-These are any import statements which are not static and do not match the top nor bottom import statement regular expressions.
+Middle imports are those import statements which are not static and match neither the top nor bottom regexp lists.

-Bottom Import Statements appear below the Middle Import Statements.
-These statements will match a configured list of regular expressions.
-By default, this list is empty:
+Bottom imports appear below the middle imports, unsurprisingly.
+These imports, like those at the top, match a list of regexps.
+However, by default, this list is empty:

     let g:JavaImpBottomImports = []

-JavaImp has the option to insert a blank line between package groups whose roots differ by a specified amount via `g:JavaImpSortPkgSep`.
+If you wish, you may insert a blank line between package groups whose roots differ by a specified amount via `g:JavaImpSortPkgSep`.
 For example, if `g:JavaImpSortPkgSep = 2`,

     import java.util.List;
     import org.apache.tools.zip.ZipEntry;